-Liz Moody, Brooklyn-based author of the upcoming cookbook, Healthier Together, shares her take on self care and how her surroundings play a part in her well-being.
+Liz Moody, Brooklyn-based author of the, Healthier Together cookbook, shares her take on self care and how her surroundings play a part in her well-being.

 Tell us a little about yourself.

 My name’s Liz, and I’m a writer and cookbook author living in NYC.
 Oh yeah — I’m a podcaster too, so basically I have 17 jobs.
 But I love them all!
-By day, I’m writing and editing food content at mindbodygreen, one of the leading wellness websites, and by night, I’m writing my books (the latest, Healthier Together, comes out April 9!!), working on my podcast, also called Healthier Together, which is all about intimate inner lives of wellness stars, or documenting my thoughts and meals on Instagram.
+By day, I’m writing and editing food content at mindbodygreen, one of the leading wellness websites, and by night, I’m working on my podcast, also called Healthier Together, which is all about intimate inner lives of wellness stars, or documenting my thoughts and meals on Instagram.
 After bopping around the world for years, I’ve settled (for now!) in Brooklyn with my husband, Zack, and our very loud cat, Bella.

 I don’t love making resolutions — I’d rather set intentions.
 Resolutions are something you can fail at and feel shitty about yourself, while intentions are just little reminders that of ways to make your life better.
 If you do ’em, great.
 If you don’t, don’t worry about it!
 That said, my intentions recently have revolved around cutting down sugar consumptions (I’m a cookie monster) and letting go of my need to control everything all the time, which is so important in helping with anxiety, something I’ve long struggled with.

 Why is taking time for self-care important to you?